matfantinel/fantinel.dev/cms/articles/2024-03-08-5-year-blog-anniversary.md

 ---
+tags: []
+type: Article
+title: 5 Years of Fantinel.dev!
 slug: 5-year-blog-anniversary
-title: 5 Years of Fantinel.dev!
+excerpt: >-
-excerpt: My website has existed for half of my professional life now.
+  My website has existed for half of my professional life now.
 In this post I look back at some snapshots of its history and talk about what's next.
 coverImage: /images/posts/5-year-blog-anniversary/cover.jpg
 coverImageAlt: A hand holding a bunch of party balloons
 showImage: true
-socialImage: ""
+socialImage: ''
-date: 2024-03-08T12:05:36.542Z
-updated: null
 showToc: false
 hidden: false
-tags: []
 categories:
   - Meta
   - Personal
-type: Article
+date: 2024-03-08T12:05:36.542Z
+updated: 1970-01-01T00:00:00.000Z
 ---

 On this day, 5 years ago, I launched my blog alongside [its first post](/purpose-of-this-blog)!
 Back then, I had little idea if I was gonna keep writing or maintaining it.
 Well... turns out I did!

 ## The First Days

 This blog actually began as a [Ghost](https://ghost.org) blog, using its default theme.
-Ghost was great as a starting point as it provided a quick way to get up and running, and most importantly, a quick way to start _writing_.
+Ghost was great as a starting point as it provided a quick way to get up and running, and most importantly, a quick way to start *writing*.
 Back then I had a couple ideas for blog posts related to stuff I was doing at work - I believe they were the two posts about PWAs ([How to transform your Angular app into a PWA](/angular-pwa-how-to) and [What are PWAs](/what-are-pwas-and-why-should-i-care-about-them)).
 So, back then, to me, it was more important to get started with writing than to have the perfect blog setup.

 Unfortunately, I don't have a screenshot of what it looked like back then, but since it used the default Ghost theme (Casper), I guess it doesn't matter much.